Design Your Website to Recruit the Best People

 The more you capture your audience’s attention, the longer they’ll stay on your website.

-Your company’s website should be the hub of your recruiting efforts.
+Your company’s website is the hub of your recruiting efforts.
 Once you’ve developed an effective website design, you can focus on what content to include.
 As job seekers explore, they’ll become familiar with your brand and culture, giving them a clear idea of who you are.

 Before you finalize your website, here are a few things to consider.